brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 The ideal edit-compile-run loop for small programs is < 1s, or measured in a couple seconds.
 For larger programs, 10s of seconds is more likely and still acceptable, but go any higher than that and you're entering the danger zone.
 As soon as the loop is long enough that engineers will go find something else to do while they're waiting on it then you've just taken a massive productivity hit in large and frequent context switches.

+So 10+ seconds isn't great.
+The story above describes how Oracle's edit-compile-run loop is _a full day_.

 ---

 ## The fool's path (#the-fools-path)